-The Centers for Disease Control and Prevention says vaccination should be offered to people regardless of whether they had a prior infection.
-We are still learning how long immunity to the coronavirus lasts, after an infection or a vaccination.
-Typically, an infection causes better immunity than a vaccine, but not always — the vaccines for tetanus and human papillomavirus, for example, offer better protection than recovering from a natural infection.
+The CDC says vaccination should be offered to people regardless of whether they had a previous infection.
+We are still learning how long immunity to the coronavirus lasts after an infection or a vaccination.
+There is some evidence that vaccines trigger a stronger immune response than recovering from an infection.

 I have covid-19 now?

-It’s best to wait to be inoculated until you’ve recovered from your illness and have met all the criteria to end self-isolation to avoid spreading the infection to others.
+It’s best to wait to be inoculated until you have recovered from your illness and have met all the criteria to end self-isolation to avoid spreading the infection to others.
 There is no recommended minimum interval to get vaccinated after you’ve recovered.

-I’m pregnant, plan to get pregnant soon or I’m breastfeeding?
+I’m pregnant, plan to get pregnant soon or breastfeeding?

 The American College of Obstetricians and Gynecologists says a conversation with a clinician may be helpful but should not be required.
 Pregnant people who get infected with the coronavirus are at greater risk of death and severe illness than those who are not pregnant, even as the overall risk remains small.

-The Pfizer-BioNTech and Moderna vaccines do not contain live virus, or any enhancers to boost an immune response, and are not thought to be a risk to the breastfeeding infant.
-They do not alter human DNA in the people who get it and cannot cause any genetic changes.
+The Pfizer-BioNTech and Moderna vaccines do not contain live virus or any enhancers to boost an immune response and are not thought to be a risk to the breastfeeding infant.
+They do not alter human DNA in people who get it and cannot cause genetic changes.
 Also, this type of vaccine breaks down quickly and doesn’t enter the nucleus of the cell.

-People who have mild allergies to food, pets, environment or latex can get the Pfizer-BioNTech and Moderna vaccines.
+People who have mild allergies to food, pets, environment or latex can get the Pfizer-BioNTech, Moderna or Johnson & Johnson vaccines.

-Concerns about rare but severe allergic reactions were sparked by recent reports that two health-care workers in Britain had such reactions after being vaccinated.
-The CDC said Dec.
-19 that it was reviewing six cases of anaphylaxis in people given the Pfizer-BioNTech vaccine.
+Concerns about rare but severe allergic reactions were sparked by reports that two health-care workers in Britain had such reactions after being vaccinated with messenger RNA vaccines.

 Government officials and medical experts say these rare reactions should not deter the general public from taking the vaccine, although the standard guidance is that people who get the shot should linger at the clinic or doctor’s office for 15 minutes, and 30 minutes if they have a history of severe allergic reactions.
 Anaphylaxis can be quickly reversed with epinephrine and other medicines.